AI Answering Service For Garage Door Repair Companies

 Research behind this page

-Angi cost guide reporting average garage door repair and replacement costs, common repair ranges, spring replacement costs, labor ranges, and guidance to hire trained garage door repair technicians.
+Angi cost guide reporting a $265 average garage door repair cost, a $155-$379 normal range, labor and service-call fee context, spring replacement cost ranges, and guidance to hire trained garage door repair technicians.

-Housecall Pro garage door pricing guide covering 2026 repair, torsion spring, opener replacement, residential installation, commercial installation, labor, inventory, margin, and emergency-pricing considerations.
+Housecall Pro garage door pricing guide covering 2026 repair, torsion spring, opener replacement, residential installation, commercial installation, labor, inventory, margin, commercial access, and emergency-pricing considerations.

 Overhead Door summary of Remodeling Magazine and Zonda's 2024 Cost vs. Value Report, noting garage door replacement led the national project ROI list with a 194% average ROI.